scottgilmoredev/e-commerce-react/README.md

 ## Technologies used

-In addition to [React](https://reactjs.org/), I learned / utilized:
+In addition to a deeper understanding of [React](https://reactjs.org/), I learned / utilized:

 1. [React Router](https://github.com/ReactTraining/react-router) for routing.
 2. [Redux](https://redux.js.org/) for state management.